NirajanMahato/ReviveReads-Security/README.md

 - Admin and user roles are enforced both in backend and frontend.
 - Admin-only routes are protected by middleware.

-### 5. **Input Validation & Sanitization**
+### 5. **Enhanced Input Validation & Sanitization**

-- Frontend uses Yup for form validation (registration, login, password reset, etc.).
+- Frontend uses Yup for comprehensive form validation with strong password requirements.
-- Backend checks for required fields and validates password length.
+- Backend implements comprehensive input sanitization using XSS protection.
-- Email and phone number formats are validated.
+- Email and phone number formats are strictly validated.
 - All MongoDB ObjectIds are validated before DB queries to prevent NoSQL injection.
+- Input sanitization middleware applied to all user inputs.
+- Strong password policy: minimum 8 characters with uppercase, lowercase, number, and special character requirements.

-### 6. **File Upload Security**
+### 6. **Enhanced File Upload Security**

 - Only image files are accepted for uploads (avatars, book images).
+- Strict MIME type validation prevents file type spoofing.
-- File size limits are enforced (5MB for book images).
+- File size limits are enforced (5MB for book images, 5MB for avatars).
 - Uploaded files are renamed with random names to prevent collisions.
+- Rate limiting on file uploads (10 uploads per 15 minutes per IP).

 ### 7. **Password Reset Security**